-Looking for the ultimate travel packing list for a baby?
+Looking for the ultimate packing list for travelling with a baby?
 Well you have come to the right place!
 Travelling with a baby might seem like a daunting prospect, but it definitely doesn’t have to be.
 Sure, there are a few extra challenges, but with the right equipment and a calm mind, you can expose your little one to all the amazing wonders of the world.
-Our daughter traveled to 10 countries in the first 12 months of her life, so I would safely consider ourselves somewhat of experts when it comes to traveling with a baby.
+We are big believers of travelling with kids – evidenced by our daughter travelling to 10 countries in the first 12 months of her life.
+So I would safely consider ourselves somewhat of experts when it comes to travelling with a baby.

-Detailed below is my suggested travel packing list for a baby, including insider tips and links to our favorite products.
+Detailed below is my suggested packing list for travelling with a baby, including insider tips and links to our favorite products.